 Each session costs $40 for the open group and $45 for the closed group.
 If you commit to 8 sessions you will receive the 8th free.
 There is also a sliding scale to ensure the price is not a barrier for those who cannot afford the full cost.

 I am not religious or spiritual, how can I benefit from a mindfulness approach?

 This group relies on evidence-based research on mindfulness, CBT, and the treatment of anxiety.
-While drawing on some exercises with influence from Buddhist and other traditions, the practice is grounded in psychology and neuroscience of mindfulness research, with no religious or spiritual tradition’s belief.
+While drawing on some exercises with influence from Buddhist and other traditions, the practice is grounded in the psychology and neuroscience of mindfulness research, with no religious or spiritual tradition’s belief.
 It does not ask for and certainly does not require, a spiritual or metaphysical belief in order to practice and benefit from mindfulness techniques.